csc-training/hip-programming/hipfort/saxpy/hip/README.md

 If you have previous experience with CUDA Fortran you can compare it to the equivalent code in the [cuda](../cuda) folder.

 In addition to the memory management, HIPFORT provides also  bindings for the mathematical libraries running on GPUs.
 You can find examples of how various `hipxxx` & `rocxxx` libraries are called in `Fortran` programs in the [HIPFORT repository](https://github.com/ROCm/hipfort/tree/develop/test).

+The instructions for compilation are found in the [exercise-instructions page]( ../../../exercise-instructions.md).